5 Groundbreaking CBD Updates You Must Know

 Not only does this provide hope to many sick people in the UK, but it also opens up the door for more research to be carried out on the product.
 And although the UK has relinquished some of its global power with its decision to leave the European Union, their decisions could still have an influence on other countries worldwide.

 With a country so infamously strict on cannabis making this decision, it offers a ray of hope to people across the globe that cannabis-based treatments may become more readily available in the future.

 Every time you switch on the TV or open a newspaper, you’re probably bombarded with endless bad news and depressing headlines.
-Hopefully, this article has showed that there is still some good news out there!
+Hopefully, this article has shown that there is still some good news out there!

 There are several progressive moves happening in the CBD industry right now, and it certainly shows promise for the future of the cannabis world.
-Of course, right now, some of these seem like small steps, but as legislation around cannabis and its compounds continues to change, these little steps might become ones for the history books!
+Of course, right now, some of these seem like small steps, but as legislation around cannabis and its compounds continue to change, these little steps might become ones for the history books!

 - WHO: https://terpenesandtesting.com/concludes-scheduling-cbd-not-justified/

 - FDA: https://techcrunch.com/2018/06/25/what-is-cbd-fda/?guccounter=1